stalniy/casl/docs-src/src/content/pages/guide/subject-type-detection/en.md

 ability.can('read', article); // true
 ```

-> Function and class names are mangled if you use [terser] or [uglifyjs] to minify your app.
-That's why CASL checks `constructor.modelName` which you can define on a class to define subject type.

 [terser]: https://terser.org/
 [uglifyjs]: http://lisperator.net/uglifyjs/

-The example above won't work in production if we use minimization.
-To fix it, we need to set static property on `Article` class:
+**The example above won't work** in production if we use minimization.
+To fix it, we need to set a static property on `Article` class:

 ```js
 import ability from './defineAbility';